Paying for care in your own home

 What happens if I spend or give away my money or property?

-We can still take it into account if we think you did this to avoid paying for care services.
-This includes giving away property or money to someone else or spending money on expensive possessions, holidays or gifts.
 In some circumstances, if you give someone your property or money, they may be liable for some or all of the costs of your care (for example, if you gave away an asset or sold an asset for less than its true value).
-During the financial assessment, you will have to sign a declaration that you haven’t spent or given away your money or property to avoid paying for care services.

 Further information about deprivation of assets.

-Will I be entitled to any welfare benefits
+Will I be entitled to any welfare benefits?

 You can find out what benefits you may be entitled to on the Connect to Support Hampshire website.